luau-lang/rfcs/docs/user-defined-type-functions.md

 ### `table` Runtime Representation

-Currently, the runtime representation of types is a userdata called `lType`.
-Another representation is to use the already-existing type in Luau `table`; instead of serializing types into `lType`, we can serialize them into tables with predefined properties.
+Currently, the runtime representation of types is a userdata called `typelib`.
+Another representation is to use the already-existing type in Luau `table`; instead of serializing types into `typelib`, we can serialize them into tables with predefined properties.
 For instance, the representation for a string singleton `"abc"` could be `{type = "stringSingleton", value = "abc"}`.
 So instead of writing:
 ```luau
 type function isSingleton(t)
     if t:isStringSingleton() then